The Grass Isn’t Necessarily Greener: Carefully Considering the Risks of Corporate Redomiciling

 With the lessons learned from the developments discussed above, in-house counsel should pay attention to two key takeaways when contemplating redomiciling.

 Josh Bloom is counsel at MoloLamken.
-This article appears in Inside, the newsletter of NYSBA’s Corporate Counsel Section.
+This article appears in a forthcoming issue of Inside, the newsletter of NYSBA’s Corporate Counsel Section.
 For more information, please visit NYSBA.ORG/CORPORATE.

 [1] 309 A.3d 474 (Del.
 Ch.
 2024).